x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer2013/configure-mail-flow-and-client-access-exchange-2013-help.md

 8. In the **Default Policy** details pane, click **Apply**.

 > [!NOTE]
 > We recommend that you configure a user principal name (UPN) that matches the primary email address of each user.
-If you don't provide a UPN that matches the email address of a user, the user will be required to manually provide their domain\user name or UPN in addition to their email address.
+If you don't provide a UPN that matches the email address of a user, the user will be required to manually provide their domain\username or UPN in addition to their email address.
 If their UPN matches their email address, Outlook Web App, ActiveSync, and Outlook will automatically match their email address to their UPN.

 ### How do you know this step worked?